GuyMograbi/mograblog/README.md

 # Posts Ideas

+ - [ ] Webpack The Missing Guide - this post was published somewhere, no it's not there... so I can publish it.
  - [ ] People/Threads I recommend to follow for javascript
  - [ ] How to setup protractor
  - [ ] How to setup visual tests with gemini testing